We live for employee experience

 What is the thing you’re proudest of at Enablo?
 Scaling with integrity and purpose.
 I have led some very clear improvements in the way we operate as a business, and I am proud of that.

 What’s your vision of Employee Experience for the future?
 Organisations large and small applying self determination theory in action, harnessing the performance of motivated people and teams empowered with autonomy, competence, and connection.

 How do you continue to grow and develop as a leader?
 I am more focused on developing myself at this stage of my career journey, not just my expertise, skills and knowledge.
 I could (and do) read a book a week and listen to a thousand podcasts, but ultimately it is learning from experience that counts.
 I seek 360 feedback, and invest in coaching targeted to building my strengths and addressing areas for improvement.
 I have been very fortunate to work with some incredible leaders over the course of my career, and have taken the best of every experience forward.

-As our Head of Operations, Kassie is responsible for all the operational aspects for each function in the business.
-She’s built and implemented internal policies, established cross-functional workflows and identified automation opportunities.
-Kassie has also crafted Enablo’s Health & Wellness program and Women of Enablo initiatives in order to support the personal and professional development of her team.
+As our Sales Operations Manager, Kassie is responsible for building, running and maintaining our sales processes.
+As our former Head of Operations, Kassie has built and implemented internal policies, established cross-functional workflows and identified automation opportunities.
+She also crafted Enablo’s Health & Wellness program and Women of Enablo initiatives in order to support the personal and professional development of her team.

 What’s your nickname?
 Kassie 😉

 What were you doing before Enablo?
 Executive Assistant for C-Level / Board Members in the Private Equity space.

 What is the thing you’re proudest of at Enablo?
 Finding strength in the lows, the culture of our team and the initiatives I’ve created to give back.